 - Butter: Butter promises a flavorful dough.

-- Nutmeg: A pinch of ground nutmeg enhances the pumpkin flavor and adds a little something extra to these rolls.
+- Nutmeg: A pinch of ground nutmeg enhances the pumpkin flavor and adds a little something extra to these pumpkin cinnamon rolls.

 - Salt: You can’t make flavorful bread without salt!

 - Egg: 1 egg provides structure and flavor.

 - Yeast: You can use active dry yeast or instant yeast.
 I recommend Red Star Platinum Superior Baking Yeast, which is an instant yeast blended with natural dough improvers.

 - Flour: All-purpose flour is the structure of the dough.